-In terms of progress and where we stand, Rhode Island's 2019 gross greenhouse gas emissions - the most recent inventory on record - are estimated to be 10.82 MMTCO2e.
+In terms of progress and where we stand, Rhode Island's 2019 gross greenhouse gas emissions - the most recent inventory on record - are estimated to be 10.04 MMTCO2e.
 This level of emissions is 1.8% below emissions in 2016.
-Since 2016, electric power consumption emissions decreased by 28.0%, residential heating emissions increased by 13.5%, commercial heating emissions increased 8.8%, transportation emissions increased 8.8%, industrial emissions decreased 9.2%, agricultural emissions increased 39.2%, and waste emissions increased 14.2%.
+Since 2016, electric power consumption emissions decreased by 28.0%, residential heating emissions increased by 13.5%, commercial heating emissions increased 8.8%, industrial emissions decreased 9.2%, agricultural emissions increased 39.2%, and waste emissions increased 14.2%.